ludwig-pro/orange-duck/exercise-news.md

 **Technical constraints:**

-- Please don't use a UI library such as React Native Paper.
+- Please don't use a UI library such as React Native Elements.
 We'd like to see you roll your own components.
   - Though frameworks such as Styled Components are fine to use.

 ## Task List